F. S. Aijazuddin: Career

 During the 1970s, Aijazuddin worked in various public sector projects across Pakistan, including as a director at the National Fertilizer Corporation.
 From 1980 to 1989, he worked at the Abu Dhabi National Oil Company in an executive role.
 In 1989, he returned to Pakistan and served as CEO of International General Insurance and the First International Investment Bank.
 Aijazuddin was also a board member of the Lahore Stock Exchange, Oil & Gas Development Company, PTCL, National Transmission & Despatch Company and Bata Pakistan.

 Aijazuddin has taught accounting and management at the Lahore University of Management Sciences and Forman Christian College University.
 From 2006 to 2008, he was a faculty member at the National School of Public Policy where he taught international relations.
 From 2008 and 2012, he served as the principal of Aitchison College.

 Additionally, he has also been the chairman of the Lahore Museum and a fellow of the National College of Arts.

 Political career

 Between November 2007 and April 2008, Aijazuddin was a member of the interim Punjab cabinet.
 He served as Punjab's Minister for Culture, Tourism and Environment.

 Since 1994, he has been the UK government's honorary consul in Lahore, for which he received an Order of the British Empire in 1997.
+He retired from the post in June 2022.

+Family

+He is married to Shahnaz (herself a writer of note).
+They have three children - Momina, Mubarika, and Komail - and also two grandchildren Raeya and Ramiz.